By Sarah Hicks

 Veterans, active-duty service members, National Guard members and reservists and qualified survivors or dependents.

-Trade school and community college programs, as well as many programs for specific, job-focused skills that may not result in a degree, like certifications.
+Trade school and community college programs are covered, as well as many programs that teach specific, job-focused skills but may not result in a degree, like certifications.
 Apprenticeships and on-the-job training are covered by the training arm of the program.
 There’s also a specific program that promotes high-tech skills such as computer programming and information science.
 It’s called Veteran Employment Through Technology Education Courses, or VET TEC.

-Full-time, part-time, online and hybrid learning scenarios are all covered, but benefit rates differ.
+Full-time, part-time, online and hybrid training programs for veterans are all covered, but benefit rates differ.

 How To Get Started

 As with any journey, it helps to know where you want to go.
-For example, if you already know you want to become an automotive mechanic, you’re ahead of the game.
+For example, if you already know you want to become an aircraft mechanic, you’re ahead of the game.

 If you don’t, there are many tools that can help you identify your skills and interests including assessment tools like SkillPointe’s Career-Matching Quiz and the VA's personalized career planning and guidance.